manavsehgal/rapid-app-workflow/setup_web_app_environment.md

 - Select an appropriate pre-installed container on Cloud9.
 - Check and upgrade node environment.
-- Setup basic project structure with Git.
+- Setup basic project structure.
 - Create testing strategies for your web app environment.

 > **Environment assumptions:** Our target platform is Node.js.
 We are assuming you are running a developer box on Cloud9.
 Read more about [Cloud9 code editor](/cloud9_code_editor.html).